sonicer105/crafty-home-assistant/README.md

 This is a custom integration for [Home Assistant](https://www.home-assistant.io/) that allows you to monitor Minecraft servers managed by [Crafty Controller](https://craftycontrol.com/).
 It provides sensors for tracking general server status, CPU usage, memory usage, and other metrics.

-It's worth noting that Python is not a language I have a lot of experience with.
-This can probably be written a lot better and a lot cleaner.
-You are welcome to try and improve it.

 This was last verified working against Home Assistant 2024.5.2 and Crafty Controller 4.3.2

 ## Features